reeawnc/cloudflare/demos/remote-mcp-authkit/README.md

 ## Testing MCP Authentication

-Visit the [https://playground.ai.cloudflare.com](Cloudflare Workers AI playground) and enter the URL of your worker:
+Visit the [Cloudflare Workers AI playground](https://playground.ai.cloudflare.com) and enter the URL of your worker:

 ```
 # Local